martavp/integrated-energy-grids/integrated-energy-grids/intro-install.md

 [JupyterLab](https://jupyterlab.readthedocs.io) will be our primary method for solving the problems.
-JupyterLab contains a complete environment for interactive data science which runs in your web browser.
+JupyterLab contains a complete environment for interactive programming which runs in your web browser.

 JupyterLab has excellent documentation.
 Rather than repeat that documentation here, we point you to their docs.
 The following pages are particularly relevant: